IQTLabs/camolo/README.md

 # CAMOLO

 Camouflage YOLO - (CAMOLO) trains adversarial patches to confuse the [YOLO](https://pjreddie.com/darknet/yolo/) family of object detection algorithms.
 This repository is an extension of [adversarial-yolo](https://gitlab.com/EAVISE/adversarial-yolo), with a number of bespoke enhancements as well as incorporation of data pre-processing and evaluation scripts from [yoltv4](https://github.com/avanetten/yoltv4).
-Enhanc

 ## 1. Build Docker